darktjm/gamesup/README.md

 Unity3D games don't like the extra devices created by Linux for the motion sensors (and maybe touchpad).
 For the motion sensors only, I run the ds4-nomo command before the game, manually.
 I'll probably end up adding that to dogame as well.
+It's not like I use the motion sensors for anything, anyway.

 I also use a script to disconnect the ds4 immediately when I'm done with it: ds4-down.
 I also wrote a script to use with xfce4's generic